South East Regional Organised Crime Unit launches

 The unit will be aligned to the South East Counter Terrorism Unit.

-It aims to create a cohesive response to serious organised crime across the region.'Gun activity'
+It aims to create a cohesive response to serious organised crime across the region.

 Unit commander, Assistant Chief Constable Brendan O'Dowda, of Thames Valley Police, said: "There are hundreds of organised crime groups operating across the region.